issp-center-dev/TeNeS/docs/sphinx/en/source/how_to_use/index.rst

 - ``tenes_standard.py`` (from ver.
 1.0):  A tool that generates input files for ``tenes`` by using input files for generating the lattice model.

 The following sections describe how to use each script, and finally how to use ``tenes``.
+If you want to work with other models or grids, you can do so by creating the input file for ``tenes`` directly.
 See the file format for details on the input file of ``tenes``.

 .. toctree::